|

 The

-program for the SPESIF 2009 conference will include
+program for the SPESIF 2009 conference included the

 Sessions within the astrosociology symposium

-and Space Law in a Societal Context; (4) The Relationship
+(3) Space Policy and Space Law in a Societal Context;

 (7) Technology Transfers and Spinoffs; (8) Spacefaring